What to Do When Someone Dies at Home: A Step-by-Step Guide | NAFD Funeral Directory

 Step 3: Contact a Funeral Director When You Are Ready

 There is no fixed timescale for when the funeral director needs to be called.
 Many families choose to call on the same day; others wait until the following morning.
-When you are ready, a funeral director will come to the home, treat your loved one with the utmost care and dignity, and take them into their care.
+When you are ready, an NAFD-accredited funeral director will come to the home, treat your loved one with the utmost care and dignity, and take them into their care.
 We say more about what this process involves below.

-If the Death Was Unexpected
+What to Do If the Death Was Unexpected or Sudden

 An unexpected death — including sudden death, or a death where no doctor had recently seen the person — requires a different set of steps.
 This can feel frightening, but understanding what will happen in advance can help.